aitorpitarchfontcuberta/ACOUSTIC-DESIGN-OF-A-THEATER-ROOM-AND-CINEMA-ADAPTATION/README.md

-# Acoustic Design of a Theater Room and Cinema Adaptation
+# Acoustic Design of a Theater Room and Cinema Adaptation.
+By Bernat Garcia Bahi and Aitor Pitarch Fontcuberta

 This repository contains the project files and documentation for the acoustic design, modelling, simulations, and evaluation carried out during the design of a theatre room and its adaptation to a cinema configuration.